ShraddhaLokhande03/Feature_Engineering/README.md

 Here are some key aspects of feature engineering:

 1. **Handling Missing Data:**
-   - Imputation: Filling in missing values with meaningful estimates (e.g., mean, median, or more complex imputation strategies).
+   - Imputation: Filling in missing values with meaningful estimates (e.g., mean, median,mode, or more complex imputation strategies).
    - Indicator variables: Creating binary indicators to denote whether a value is missing.

 2. **Encoding Categorical Variables:**